hharas/the-house-reloaded/README.md

 - [ ] Ability to pin a thread
 - [ ] Banning users
 - [ ] Simple captcha for logins and registrations

+## Contributing

+You can always make a [pull request](https://codeberg.org/haras/the-house-reloaded/pulls) on Codeberg.

 ## License